RansfordGenesis/Hackerrank/README.md

-A repository to save all Hackerrank codes.
+A repository to save all my Hackerrank codes.